-The Dutch Council for the Environment and Infrastructure (Rli) organizes an on-line debate session with live presentations, to be held on Monday, 8 June 2020 (10:30–12:45 hrs).
-At this meeting, the Council will present and discuss its advisory report concerning national and EU policy on hazardous substances.
+The Dutch Council for the Environment and Infrastructure (Rli) organized an on-line debate session with live presentationson 8 June 2020.
+At this meeting, the Council presented and discussed its advisory report concerning national and EU policy on hazardous substances.
 With the discussion and reflection involving experts, stakeholders and NGOs, the Council aims to contribute to the debate on a European level.
-Diederik Samsom, Head of Cabinet of the European Commissioner Timmermans, has confirmed to give his reflection on the discussion.
+Diederik Samsom, Head of Cabinet of the European Commissioner Timmermans, gave his reflection on the discussion.

 A grip on hazardous substances - advisory report